 Last year, I launched with a friend Japan Direct, an itinerary app for Japan travellers.
 Even if the first version came up quite quickly, I kept iterate but always staying focus on customer feedback first.
 Almost a year later, it’s good time for synthesis, see what worked and how we created a customer focused app.

 From my first year studying computer science, I’ve always wanted to do more on my free time and create simple projects that could be useful for others.
-I won’t lie, I wish I was able to monetise them but regardless the outcome, learning was always part of the journey.
+I won’t lie, I wish I was able to monetize them but regardless the outcome, learning was always part of the journey.